codegnv/business-web/README.md

 From the command line execute `git clone https://github.com/c4gnv/business-web.git` to get this repository down to your local machine

 ###Install the Dependancies
-Just run `npm install` in the project's root directory
+Run `npm install` in the project's root directory

 ###Start it up
 Run `npm start` and head over to http://localhost:8080/ you should now see the latest and greatest.